 Learning how to fix a one sided relationship is rarely that easy, but it does show the potential power of talking calmly and rationally to your boyfriend or husband.
 Of course, it helps if he is actually committed to your relationship!
 If your boyfriend or husband is a narcissist, then he won’t care how you feel about being in a one sided relationship.

-3. When you talk to your partner, stay focused on one problem at a time
+3. When you talk to your boyfriend or husband, focus on one problem at a time

 “When you sit down to discuss a complaint with your partner, stick to one criticism per discussion,” writes Harriet Lerner in Marriage Rules: A Manual for the Married and the Coupled Up.
 “Don’t tag on past infractions even when it’s relevant.
 Avoid getting into side issues.”